-The Vision, Mission and Values for Greater Tzaneen Municipality were reviewed during the IDP Strategic Planning Session held on the 7th -8th of February 2019.
+The Vision, Mission and Values for Greater Tzaneen Municipality were reviewed during the IDP Strategic Planning Session held on the 6th to 8th November 2019.
 The alignment is done to reflect the triple challenges of Inequality, Unemployment and Poverty in terms of the National Development Plan and priorities as identified in the Limpopo Development Plan.